 While Florida is one of six states that require seat belts to be installed on school buses, that safety provision does not mean that another party cannot be held liable for an injuries a child suffers in a school bus accident.
 Driver negligence, dangerous roadways or improper maintenance could all be grounds for a lawsuit if a child sustains any injuries in a school bus accident.

 It is also important to remember that these same types of errors can also cause accidents for various forms of public transportation, such as the Lynx bus system, a shuttle to Disney World or the Magic Kingdom monorail.
-If you or your child is involved in one of these accidents, getting the appropriate medical attention should be your first and foremost concern, but you should contact a lawyer as soon as possible afterward to possibly recover compensation for any costs relating to you or your child’s injuries.
+If you or your child is involved in one of these accidents, getting the appropriate medical attention should be your first and foremost concern, but you should contact an experienced car accident lawyer in Orlando, FL as soon as possible afterward to possibly recover compensation for any costs relating to you or your child’s injuries.

 Wooten Kimbrough, P.A. – Orlando personal injury lawyers